bigsql/plprofiler/doc/plprofiler_cmd_ref.md

     statement execution request.
 They will not start/stop collecting data while they are in the middle of a long-running query.

-    Unless the pl_profiler_*_data tables have been configured as foreign data wrappers, pointing back to the monitored database, any rollback operations may lead to partial loss of profiling statistics.

-    The periodic saving is only performed when the save-interval has elapsed AND the plprofiler plugin callback at function exit is called by the PL/pgSQL executor.
-That means that the last "interval" seconds of statistics are usually not copied into the collected-data.

 REQUIREMENTS:

     This command uses PostgreSQL features, that are only available in